eevontually/Build-a-Markdown-Previewer/README.md

 # A Markdown Previewer by Eevon

-You can see it live y clicking [here](https://eevontually.github.io/build-a-markdown-previewer/)
+You can see it live by clicking [here](https://eevontually.github.io/build-a-markdown-previewer/)

 A Pen created on CodePen.io.
 Original URL: [https://codepen.io/eevontually/pen/XWPLKaQ](https://codepen.io/eevontually/pen/XWPLKaQ).